osoriomica/peach/README.md

 - [kaboom](https://github.com/replit/kaboom)
 - [GitHub](https://github.com/) -  Used to host the project
 - [Visual Studio Code](https://code.visualstudio.com/download) - IDE connected
-- [canva.com](https://canva.com/) - Used to edit the sprites and mock up the UI
+- [canva.com](https://canva.com/) - Used to edit sprites and mock up the UI
 - [coolors.co](https://coolors.co/) - Used to create the colour palette based on Super Princess Peach
-- [Django 5.2](https://docs.djangoproject.com/en/5.2/) - Used for responsive design and UI components.
+- [Django 4.2](https://docs.djangoproject.com/en/4.2/) - Used for responsive design and UI components.
 - [Heroku](https://www.heroku.com/) - Used to deploy the project
 - [Cloudinary](https://console.cloudinary.com/app/) - Used to host static files and media.
 - [Django Allauth](https://docs.allauth.org/en/latest/) - Used for user authentication and account management.